-The Company is a "smaller reporting company" under Item 10 of Regulation S-K promulgated under the Securities and Exchange Act of 1934, and the following compensation disclosure is intended to comply with the requirements applicable to smaller reporting companies.
-Although the rules allow the Company to provide less detail about its executive compensation program, the Compensation Committee is committed to providing the information necessary to help stockholders understand its executive compensation-related decisions.
-Accordingly, this section includes supplemental narratives that describe the 2020 executive compensation program for our named executive officers.
+We are a "smaller reporting company" under Item 10 of Regulation S-K promulgated under the Exchange Act, and the following compensation disclosure is intended to comply with the requirements applicable to smaller reporting companies.
+Although the rules allow us to provide less detail about its executive compensation program, the Compensation Committee is committed to providing the information necessary to help stockholders understand its executive compensation-related decisions.
+Accordingly, this section includes supplemental narratives that describe the 2021 executive compensation program for our named executive officers.

 Named Executive Officers.
-Our named executive officers (NEOs) for the year ended December 31, 2020 are the following individuals:
+Our named executive officers for the year ended December 31, 2021 are the following individuals:

-- Michael Sherman, M.B.A., our President and Chief Executive Officer; - Michael Andriole, M.B.A., our Chief Business Officer and Chief Financial Officer; and

-• Allen Melemed, M.D., M.B.A., our Chief Medical Officer.
+- Michael Sherman, M.B.A., our President and Chief Executive Officer; - · Michael Andriole, M.B.A., our Chief Business Officer and Chief Financial Officer; and - Allen Melemed, M.D., M.B.A., our Chief Medical Officer.